phensd/Auto-Picture-Puzzle/README.md

 Now, Open a Command Prompt with **administrator privileges** and run the following commands
 ```
-#Go to the Raylib source directory, and make a build directory, then change to it.
+#Go to the Raylib source directory, and make a build directory, then navigate to it.
 cd <the path to the extracted Raylib source>
 mkdir build
 cd build